LinusNEP/ReLI/README.md

 - ❌ Limited cross-lingual generalisation
 - ❌ Inability to handle diverse linguistic backgrounds

-ReLI breaks these barriers by:
+ReLI solves these challenges by:
 - ✅ Exploiting cross-lingual capabilities of foundation models
 - ✅ Supporting endangered languages, Creoles, and Vernaculars
 - ✅ Enabling natural free-form conversation in any language